-The max is \$10 million.
+The max is \$2 million.

-- If you do not have any employees, you will divide line 31 from your 2019 Form 1040 Schedule C by 12 and then multiply by 2.5. - If you do have employees, you will add the following, once you have a total divide the total by 12 and multiply by 2.5. - Gross wages (including commission, tips, paid leave etc.) paid during 2019 to all employees.
+- If you do not have any employees, you will divide line 31 from your 2019 or 2020 Form 1040 Schedule C by 12 and then multiply by 2.5.
+If line 31 is over \$100,000 reduce it to \$100,000.
+If line 31 is zero or less, you are not eligible for a PPP loan. - If you do have employees, you will add the following, once you have a total divide the total by 12 and multiply by 2.5. - Gross wages (including commission, tips, paid leave etc.) paid during 2019 or 2020 to all employees.
 Do not include wages paid to employees whose primary place of residence is outside the United States.
-Also deduct the excess over \$100,000 paid to any one employee. - Line 31 from your 2019 Form 1040 Schedule C. - State Unemployment Tax and SUTA tax paid during 2019. - Amount you paid for Employees retirement benefits for 2019 do not include any amounts paid to owner's retirement. - Amount you paid for Employees health insurance for 2019 do not include any amounts paid for owner's health insurance.
+Also deduct the excess over \$100,000 paid to any one employee. - Line 31 from Form 1040 Schedule C for the applicable year. - State Unemployment Tax or SUTA tax paid during the applicable year.

+- Amount you paid for Employees retirement benefits for the applicable year do not include any amounts paid to owner's retirement. - Amount you paid for Employees benefit plans (including health, dental, vision, life and disability.) for applicable year - do not include any amounts paid for owner's health insurance.